pengsihua2023/HIV-1-M-SPBEnv/README.md

 pip install -r requirements.txt

+## Usage For AI Researchers
+You can run it from the command line

+feature extract:

 HIV-SPBEnv is a project for HIV 1 subtype classification.
 The detailed composition of the DNA sequence data of HIV env gene is shown in Table 1.